 Each year, about 2000 proposals are made for the use of ESO telescopes, requesting between four and six times more nights than are available.
 ESO is the most productive astronomical observatory in the world, which annually results in many peer-reviewed publications: in 2010 alone, over 750 refereed papers based on ESO data were published.
 Moreover, research articles based on VLT data are in the mean quoted twice as often as the average.
 The very high efficiency of the ESO's "science machines" now generates huge amounts of data at a very high rate.
 These are stored in a permanent Science Archive Facility at ESO headquarters.
 The archive now contains more than 1.5 million images or spectra with a total volume of about 65 terabytes (65,000,000,000,000 bytes) of data.
 This corresponds to the content of about 30 million books of 1000 pages each; they would occupy more than 1000 kilometres of bookshelves!

 The Atacama Large Millimeter/submillimeter Array (ALMA), the largest ground-based astronomy project in existence, is a revolutionary facility for world astronomy.
-ALMA will comprise an array of 66 giant 12-metre and 7-metre diameter antennas observing at millimetre and submillimetre wavelengths.
-Construction of ALMA started in 2003 and it will start scientific observations in 2011.
+ALMA is comprised of an array of 66 giant 12-metre and 7-metre diameter antennas observing at millimetre and submillimetre wavelengths.
+ALMA started scientific observations in 2011 and was inaugurated in 2013.
 ALMA is located on the high altitude Llano de Chajnantor, at 5000 m elevation — one of the highest astronomical observatory sites in the world.
 The ALMA project is a partnership between Europe, East Asia and North America, in cooperation with the Republic of Chile.
 ESO is the European partner in ALMA.
 The Chajnantor site is also home to the 12-metre APEX millimetre and submillimetre telescope, operated by ESO on behalf of the Onsala Space Observatory, the Max Planck Institute for Radio Astronomy and ESO itself.

 The next step beyond the VLT is to build the European Extremely Large optical/infrared Telescope (E-ELT) with a 39-metre primary mirror.
 The E-ELT will be "the world's biggest eye on the sky" — the largest optical/near-infrared telescope in the world.
 The E-ELT will address many of the most pressing unsolved questions in astronomy.
 It may, eventually, revolutionise our perception of the Universe, much as Galileo's telescope did, 400 years ago.
-The final go-ahead for construction is expected in 2012, with the start of operations planned for early in the next decade.
+The start of E-ELT construction is planned for late 2013, with start of operations planned for early in the next decade.

 The ESO headquarters are located in Garching, near Munich, Germany.
 This is the scientific, technical and administrative centre of ESO where technical development programmes are carried out to provide the observatories with the most advanced instruments.